-Buckinghamshire VTS is a popular, innovative and well-regarded VTS in the heart of the home counties, easily accessible from London as well as the Thames Valley.
+Buckinghamshire VTS is a popular, innovative and well-regarded VTS in the heart of the home counties.
 We have a diverse set of training practices: rural, urban and suburban.
-We are the biggest VTS in the Thames Valley which means we can offer a wide variety of hospital placements in Stoke Mandeville, High Wycombe and Amersham, as well as community based placements in psychiatry, palliative care (at the Florence Nightingale Hospice) and medicine for older people across the county.
+We are the biggest VTS in the Thames Valley.
+Trainees in hospital placements will be based in Stoke Mandeville, High Wycombe and Amersham during their rotations.
 Trainees will meet their GP Educational Supervisor at the start of their scheme, and will develop a close working relationship, culminating in their year (or longer if part-time) working as an ST3 in their Educational Supervisor’s practice.

-Trainees choose Bucks because of the proximity to London, Reading, Windsor, Oxford and Milton Keynes – some have spouses who commute into central London.
+Trainees choose Bucks because of the proximity to Reading, Oxford and Milton Keynes.
 We have beautiful countryside – the Chilterns are an Area of Outstanding Natural Beauty – and excellent local schools.
-We have an active and enthusiastic primary care community and the majority of our trainees choose to stay in Buckinghamshire on completion of training.
+We have an active and enthusiastic primary care community and the majority of our trainees choose to move to and stay in Buckinghamshire on completion of training.